Paul Wellens: Lewis Murphy's St Helens sin-binning at Magic Weekend was 'ridiculous, flabbergasting'

 - Choose the Sky Sports push notifications you want!

 "We had Jake Wingfield in a Challenge Cup game at Warrington knocked out cold in a game the other week.
-We were told that it was just an accident from a rugby injury.
+We were told that it was just an accident from a rugby incident.

 "What's the difference between that and this here tonight?
 It's quite flabbergasting, to be honest with you, because that was a big momentum shift in the game.